Wicked Good Development Episode 16: Ted Neward's Philosophy 101

 Ted Neward 33:35

-You know, that's the thing that I regret in many respects.
-My kids are, you know, 29 and 2220, yeah.
-22. And you know, I regret that in many cases I did that parental thing of shutting them down when they were young and asking those questions because that, that, you know, we, we do stifle children's natural curiosity about things.
+That's the thing that I regret in many respects.
+My kids are 29 and 22.
+And I regret that in many cases I did that parental thing of shutting them down when they were young and asking those questions because that, we do stifle children's natural curiosity about things.
 Now in some cases we do it because we're trying to keep them alive.
 No, don't touch that.
-You know, that hot cookie sheet.
-But I actually, my eldest, I blogged about this a long, long time ago and a long since defunct blog, my eldest was like five or six and we were taking cookies out of the oven and, you know, he wanted cookies.
+That hot cookie sheet.
+But I actually, my eldest, blogged about this a long, long time ago and a long since defunct blog, my eldest was like five or six and we were taking cookies out of the oven and, he wanted cookies.
 So he was reaching and it's like, no, don't touch that.
 It's hot.
 And he was reaching, don't touch that.
 And the third time it's like, okay.

 Ted Neward 34:27

-And he touched it and burned his finger, right?
+And he touched it and burned his finger.
 Just a little blister tight burn.
-And I blocked about the fact that, you know, this is what parents refer to as natural consequences, right?
-You, you know, we have a different acronym for it today.
-FAFO I think is how, how it goes, right?
-You know, f*ck around and find out.
-And you know, and I got a number of people who are like, Oh my God, you're a horrible parent for allowing your child to burn himself.
-It's like, you know, that is one of the ways we learn is through natural consequences.
-You know, you can't be around your kid all the time, etcetera.
-And you know, this actually goes back to again, goes back to philosophy.
+And I blocked about the fact that, this is what parents refer to as natural consequences.
+We have a different acronym for it today.
+FAFO I think is how, how it goes.
+And I got a number of people who are like, Oh my God, you're a horrible parent for allowing your child to burn himself.
+That is one of the ways we learn is through natural consequences.
+You can't be around your kid all the time, etcetera.
+This actually goes back to again, goes back to philosophy.
 There are two kinds of knowledge really that we have.
 One is knowledge that we've accumulated from our own experience.

 Ted Neward 35:18

 I touched the cookie sheet, I burned my finger.
-Other is knowledge that we've acquired from other people, right?
-I personally have never taken crack heroin because I assume it's bad, right?
-I didn't have to experience it in order to discover how, how terrible it's, and children, we, we want to allow them to learn from experience as long as the experience doesn't hurt them too badly.
-But if you think about it, and this goes back to Katie, when you and I were in crack of right at, at the conference, conferences are an attempt to try to teach people through our experiences as speakers so that they don't have to burn themselves on a cookie sheet.
+Other is knowledge that we've acquired from other people.
+I personally have never taken crack heroin because I assume it's bad.
+I didn't have to experience it in order to discover how terrible it's, and children, we want to allow them to learn from experience as long as the experience doesn't hurt them too badly.
+But if you think about it, and this goes back to Katie, when you and I were in crack of right at the conference, conferences are an attempt to try to teach people through our experiences as speakers so that they don't have to burn themselves on a cookie sheet.
 And yet in some cases we try to replicate the experience by showing them demos.
-Right?
 Which, is that really replicating the experience?
 Or is that in fact just saying, Look, look, there's a pothole here, I can show you the pothole.
-Or, you know, I mean, it, it's, it's, it's, it's just, I mean this is what I mean.
+Or it's just, I mean this is what I mean.
 Philosophy underlies everything.
 It's everywhere.

 Omar Torrres 36:26

-Is there anywhereright now in software development where we should be applying more philosophical thinking?
+Is there anywhere right now in software development where we should be applying more philosophical thinking?
 And I'm just, my question stems from, is there anywhere in software development where we are heading towards one of those natural consequences?
-Or maybe we should be, you know, trying to watch out.
+Or maybe we should be trying to watch out.
 Or maybe some people are saying, watch out, but we're waiting for that natural consequence before we have a reaction.

 Ted Neward 36:54